Learn how to cut bias binding and how to make binding for quilts. We’ll also teach you how to sew bias binding on a quilt for a perfect quilt finish!

-If you’ve been sewing quilts for a while, I’m sure you’ve come across bias binding or (single fold bias binding) at one point or another.
+If you’ve been sewing quilts for a while, I’m sure you’ve come across bias binding (or single fold bias binding) at one point or another.

--
+- Iron

--
+- Sewing machine

+Before you learn how to make bias binding for quilts, you’ll need to calculate how much fabric you need for your quilt dimensions.
 When calculating the fabric requirements for bias binding things tend to get a bit tricky, as we’re dealing with diagonals.

 Lucky for you, we’re secretly math aficionados, so quilt math is our idea of fun.
 So instead of banging your head against the wall trying to figure out how much fabric you need for your bias binding, use our Bias Binding Calculator and we’ll do the math for you!